dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 - The component might be buggy or might expose bugs on integration
 - The component may not pass all conformance tests
 - The component may not have conformance tests
-- Not recommended for use in production
+- Recommended for only non-business-critical uses because of potential for incompatible changes in subsequent releases

 All components start at the Alpha stage.